 Depending on your interests, you might choose to add any of the following minors or certificates:

-- Communication and Public Advocacy, Economics, Ethnography of Communication, History, Philosophy, Philosophy of the Arts, Political Science, Psychology of Business, Sociology, or Sociology of Work and Business from departments in the College of Arts + Sciences
+- Communication and Public Advocacy, Economics, Ethnography of Communication, History, Philosophy, Philosophy of the Arts, Political Science, Psychology of Business, Sociology, or Sociology of Work and Business from departments in the College of Arts and Sciences

 - Liberal Arts and Management from the Liberal Arts and Management Program within the College of Arts and Sciences